superguru/7d2d_mod_BeyondStorage3/BeyondStorage/ModPackage/Docs/README.md

 ## What can this do?
 There are three main functions:
-1. Consume - pay, paint, refuel, craft, upgrade, repair, reload
+- 1️⃣ <span style="text-decoration: underline;">Consume</span> - pay, paint, refuel, craft, upgrade, repair, reload
-2. Smart Sorting:
+- Smart Sorting:
+    - 2️⃣ <span style="text-decoration: underline;">Smart Push</span>
-    - Smart Push - move items to surrounding containers that already have the item being moved - works for everything
+        - ✔️ Normal Mode: move items to surrounding containers that **already have** the item being moved - works for everything
+        - 👆 Shift Push Mode: Hold Shift and click the Smart Push button to move items to storages that have open slots, even if they **don't already have** the item being moved
-    - Smart Pull - top up your **Load Out slots (locked slots)** - works with backpack, vehicles, drones
+    - 3️⃣ <span style="text-decoration: underline;">Smart Pull</span> - top up your **Load Out slots (locked slots)** - works with backpack, vehicles, drones

 This is explained more fully below.